How and When to Take Lavatera Cuttings

 Furthermore, don’t take taking cuttings from stems with flowers as they don’t root as well.
 This is because the flowers will take all the energy out of the little cuttings when what you want them to do is concentrate on producing roots.

 How to take cuttings

 Harvest a 10cm cutting below a leaf node from a healthy plant, the new growth should be fresh new foliage.
-If you are not transplanting the cuttings immediately, wrap them in newspaper and set them in a cool area.
+If you are not transplanting the cuttings immediately, wrap them in newspaper and set them aside in a cool area.
 Alternatively, place them in a plastic bag and refrigerate them until you are ready to transplant.

 Next, place the pots in a heated propagator in a bright position but not in direct sunlight.
-If you don’t have a propagator, you can simply cover the pots with a plastic bag for insulation, keep the soil moist, and wait for signs of new growth.
+If you don’t have a propagator, you can simply cover the pots with a plastic bag for insulation, keep the soil moist and wait for signs of new growth.
 You should air the plants once a week for 10 minutes.

-Planting out your new lavatera cuttings
+Planting out your new Lavatera cuttings

 Once the root system is established, you can transfer the cuttings to the ground or a permanent pot.
 If you planted your cuttings in early spring and they are ready to plant out mid-summer this is perfect.
 If you planted them sooner then wait until spring to plant them out.

 It is good to use peat pots because the transfer is direct and the roots remain intact.
-If you didn’t use biodegradable pots, make sure not to damage the roots while trying to dislodge the plant for transplantation.
+If you didn’t use biodegradable pots, make sure not to damage the roots while trying to dislodge the plant during transplantation.